awsdocs/amazon-emr-management-guide/doc_source/emr-connect-master-node-ssh.md

 1. When you are done working on the master node, close the AWS CLI window\.

    For more information, see [Amazon EMR commands in the AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/emr)\.
+If you're experiencing difficulty with using SSH to connect to your master node, see [Troubleshoot connecting to your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html)\.